Field reports from the FWJ in the University Archives

 Luna-Sophie Hilkert, FWJ 2019/2020

-Scientific work was always something quite distant for me.
-Of course you have a certain idea of how scientists work, but somehow you only have a very small idea of what it's like.
-As I originally wanted to work in a laboratory, I was looking for a job after leaving school that didn't require me to do an apprenticeship or just a short internship.
-That's how I found out about the scientific year.
+Scientific work has always seemed quite a distant prospect to me.
+Of course, you have a certain idea of how scientists work, but somehow you really only have a very vague notion of it.
+As I’d originally wanted to work in a lab, I was looking for something to do after my Abitur that wouldn’t involve starting an apprenticeship straight away or just a short work placement.
+That’s how I found out about the research year.

-I currently work in the University Archives.
-Our task is to present the history of the university as well as possible and also to make the university's records accessible for research (as far as possible).
-We have both legacies and estates of former professors, documents from the time of the University College of Education, minutes of departmental councils and commissions, etc.
+I’m currently working in the University Archives.
+Our job is to present the history of the university as accurately as possible, whilst also making the university’s records accessible for research (as far as possible).
+We have both pre-retirement and post-retirement collections from former professors, documents from the time of the teacher training college, minutes of departmental councils and committees, and so on.

-My tasks are wide-ranging.
-At the moment I am digitising the old documents of the University of Teacher Education on a really high-quality book scanner.
-I recently finished the Wolfgang Schulenberg estate, which I first had to index (enter into Arcinsys, an archive information system) and then repackage (first demetallising and then packing into acid-free envelopes/boxes).
-As I have very strong interests in the natural sciences, we have also started to sift through the documents in the individual Institutes in School V - School of Mathematics and Science and then process them later in the archive.
-I will soon be going to the home of a deceased professor for the first time to look through his documents on site.
-From time to time I am also sent on business trips all over Germany, for example on topics such as: Digital long-term archiving or our contemporary witness project, which we are also working on at the moment.
+My responsibilities are wide-ranging.
+At the moment, I’m digitising the old records from the teacher training college using a really high-quality book scanner.
+I recently finished work on the estate of Wolfgang Schulenberg, which I first had to catalogue (enter into Arcinsys, an archive information system) and then repackage (first removing metal fastenings and then packing into acid-free envelopes and boxes).
+As I have a keen interest in the natural sciences, we have also started to review documents in the individual institutes within School V (School of Mathematics and Science) and will subsequently process them in the archive.
+Soon, I’ll also be visiting the home of a late professor for the first time to examine his documents on site.
+From time to time, I’m also sent on business trips throughout Germany, for example on topics such as long-term digital archiving or our eyewitness project, which we’re currently working on.

-Why are you doing your voluntary service at the University of Oldenburg of all places?
+Why did you choose to do your voluntary service at the University of Oldenburg of all places?

-To be honest, I wasn't planning to come to Oldenburg.
-I had applied for FWJ positions in the laboratory in Hanover, which I didn't get in the end.
-However, as I really wanted to do the academic year, I applied for the last vacancy here in the University Archives.
-It may not be my actual career prospects, but I still enjoy working here!
+To be honest, I hadn’t planned on coming to Oldenburg.
+I’d applied for FWJ placements in a laboratory in Hanover, but didn’t get them in the end.
+However, as I really wanted to do the academic year, I then applied for the last available position here in the University Archives.
+It’s not exactly my career path, but I still enjoy working here!

-The biggest challenge for me is probably willingly working in an area that is not what I want to do later as an academic appointment.
-I don't find it difficult to work here, as I have a wide range of interests, but I still sometimes imagine what it would be like to have a job in the lab.
-For a while I wondered whether I wasn't actually wasting time at the moment.
-But as I'm allowed to attend all the courses and lectures on my chosen degree programme (environmental sciences) on the side, I know for sure that this is the right thing to do.
-I have enough time to really decide what I want to study later.
+The biggest challenge for me is probably choosing to work in a field that isn’t what I want to do professionally later on.
+It’s not difficult for me to work here, as I have quite wide-ranging interests, but I still sometimes imagine what it would be like to have got a job in the lab after all.
+For a while, I wondered whether I was actually wasting my time at the moment.
+But as I’m allowed to attend all the modules and lectures for my chosen degree programme (Environmental Sciences) on the side, I know for certain that this is the right choice.
+I’ve got plenty of time to be absolutely sure about what I want to study later on.

-What do you think this year will bring you?
+What do you think this year will bring for you?

-This year is a year off before the stress of studying starts again.
-I made a conscious decision to take a year off to simply get away from all the stress of my A-levels.
-I can get to grips with my degree programme, get used to northern Germany and plan the financing of my studies in more detail.
-I probably wouldn't have been able to do all that so quickly straight after leaving school.
+This year is a gap year before the stress of studying starts all over again.
+I made a conscious decision to take a year out just to unwind from all the A-level stress.
+I can start thinking about my degree programme, get used to northern Germany and plan my student finance in more detail.
+I probably wouldn’t have managed all that so quickly straight after my Abitur.

-The voluntary service has taught me a lot.
-What it's like to have your first real job (working eight hours a day, being employed at a university, having a real job for almost a year), living alone, moving to a different part of Germany (as I'm originally from southern Germany).
-Of course, I also learnt some skills at work, including some soft skills, for which we also had an extra seminar day.
+My voluntary service has taught me a lot.
+What it’s like to have my first proper job (working eight hours a day, being employed by a university, having a proper workplace for almost a year), living on my own, and moving to a different part of Germany (as I’m originally from southern Germany).
+Of course, I’ve also learnt a number of skills on the job, including some soft skills, for which we even had a special seminar day.

 What advice would you give to future volunteers?

-You can only take something away from this year.
-If you have the opportunity, do a voluntary service.
-In this one year, you can get to grips with the topic of the future.
-We also had days in the compulsory seminars where we learnt more about study orientation and financing.
-You can make great use of the year to look into a new academic appointment (or your dream job later on), to think about what you want to do later on, but you can also simply attend lectures or courses at the university.
-Take advantage of the opportunities you have at the university when you are here.
-You can really only benefit from it.
+You can only gain from this year.
+If you have the chance, do a voluntary service placement.
+In this one year, you’ll have plenty of time to think more deeply about your ‘future’.
+We also had days during the compulsory seminars where we learnt more about choosing a degree course and financing your studies.
+You can make great use of the year to get a taste of a new career (or your dream job later on), to think about what you ultimately want to do in the future, but you can also simply attend lectures or courses at the university.
+Make the most of the opportunities available to you at the university whilst you’re here.
+You really can only benefit from it.

 Zum Seitananfang scrollen Scroll to the top of the page